 Since HE is very rarely life threatening, antenatal diagnosis is not necessary, except for HPP cases, where screening for low expression polymorphism (i.e. alpha- LELY) is also needed.

-All HE variants, apart from HPP (inherited autosomal recessively), follow an autosomal dominant pattern of inheritance and genetic counselling is possible.
+All HE variants, apart from HPP (inherited autosomal recessively), follow an autosomal dominant pattern of inheritance and genetic counseling is possible.

 In the majority of cases HE is not life threatening and has no effect on life expectancy.